 Step 4: Set Up Your Categories

-(Posts – Categories)
+(Posts Menu – Categories)

-This opens the ‘Categories’ screen …
+This brings you to the ‘Categories’ panel …

 (Post Categories Panel)

-(Categories panel – Add New Category section)
+(Categories panel – Add New Category)

 To add a new category, complete the fields in the ‘Add New Category’ area as per the example below:

-(Categories panel – Add New Category fields)
+(Categories screen – Add New Category fields)

-- Slug – The “slug” are the words that display in the URL of all posts published under a specific category.
+- Slug – The “slug” are the words that display in the URL of all posts published under a category.
 The slug can be different than your category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
 If you don’t enter a slug into this field, WordPress will create one for you automatically using a lower case version of the category name.

-(List of categories)
+(Table of categories)